rajalakshmi-v15/Cleano/README.md

 Create a folder called 'Cleano' in home directory.
 Copy the files in the repo into 'Cleano'.

-With the root as 'Cleano', execute the following line:
+With the root as 'Cleano', execute the following line (including paranthesis and ampersand)
 ```
-....~/home/your-name/Cleano$ python3 cleano.py
+....~/home/your-name/Cleano$ (python3 cleano.py &)
 ```
 That's it.
 This produces periodic alerts to clean your desktop and also does it for you.